On resolution of 1-dimensional foliations on 3-manifolds: Brief review of the literature

+All foliations in this family have a degenerate (in fact, quadratic) singularity at the origin.
+Thus none of them belongs to the Sancho-Sanz family since the latter {\it have a non-zero linear part}.
+However, by blowing-up the origin, the blown-up foliation $\tilf_{\alpha, \beta, \lambda}$ shows a (nilpotent) singularity in belonging to the family of examples by Sancho and Sanz: this singularity lies at the origin of coordinates $(u,v,z)$ with $x=uz$ and $y=vz$.
+Therefore foliations in the family $\fol_{\alpha, \beta, \lambda}$ cannot be resolved by means of standard blow ups.
+It is a remarkable feature of our Theorem~B that {\it none of these constructions}\, gives rise to a singularity associated with a {\it semicomplete vector field}.
+In particular, none of them is realized in the context of complete holomorphic vector fields on manifolds of dimension~$3$ (not necessarily compact).
+Theorem~B therefore points out a genuinely new phenomenon in the area.

+In view of Sancho Sanz examples, the following general question has quickly become popular among experts: {\it is it true that every foliation $\fol$ that cannot be resolved by blow ups is such that they can be transformed into a foliation exhibiting a singular point of Sancho Sanz type}\,?
+Similarly, the question on whether or not these singularities appear in the context of {\it complete vector fields}\, has not gone unnoticed to most experts.

+Clearly the resolution theorem of McQuillan-Panazzolo in \cite{danielMcquillan} (cf. Theorem~\ref{danielJDG}) provides an answer to the first question while our Theorem~B answers the second one.
+The answer to the second question provided by Theorem~B is essentially sharp as shown by the examples in Section~\ref{Examples_and_comments}.
+To the best of our knowledge, there is no previous result in the literature pointing out the differences between the resolution problem for general foliations and for the especial class of foliations covered by Theorem~B.

+On the other hand, as far as the above questions are concerned, all the mentioned results require the notion of Sancho Sanz singular point to be slightly generalized.
+This generalization appears in \cite{danielMcquillan} under the form of those singularities ``intrinsically attached'' to orbifolds of type $\Z /2\Z$ while, in the present paper, they are called persistent nilpotent singular points (Section~\ref{persistentnilpotent-Section}) and are characterized by Theorem~\ref{normalformpersistentnilpotent}.

+Naturally Theorem~A also provides an answer to the first question mentioned above.
+In this regard, the approach used to prove Theorem~A is, indeed, such that the answer to the above question is ``almost equivalent'' to Theorem~A itself.
+To explain this assertion, and also because it naturally fits the structure of our discussion, it is convenient to provide an explicit statement in the form of Theorem~\ref{Microlocalversion_TheoremA} below.

+Whereas strictly speaking Theorem~\ref{Microlocalversion_TheoremA} is a particular case of Theorem~A, the two statements are basically equivalent thanks to the work of O. Piltant \cite{Piltant}.
+In fact, most of our discussion on general foliations will revolve around the proof of Theorem~\ref{Microlocalversion_TheoremA}.
+Once this theorem is established, Piltant's (axiomatic) patching theorem allows us to derive Theorem~A by repeating word-by-word a discussion already carried out in \cite{canorochetc}.

-{\bf Theorem~D, cf. [9]}. {\sl Assume that $\fol$ cannot be resolved by a sequence of blow-ups as in item~2 of Theorem~A. Then there exists a sequence of one-point blow-ups (centered at singular points) leading to a foliation $\fol'$ with a singular point $p$ around which $\fol$ is given by a vector field of the form
+\begin{theorem} Assume that $\fol$ cannot be resolved by a finite sequence of standard blow-ups centered at singular sets.
+Then there exists a sequence of one-point blow ups (centered at singular points) leading to a foliation $\fol'$ with a singular point $p$ around which $\fol$ is given by a vector field of the form

 for some $n \geq 2$ and holomorphic functions $f$ and $g$ of order at least~$1$ with $\partial g / \partial x (0,0,0) \ne 0$.
 Furthermore we have: \begin{itemize} \item The resulting foliation $\fol'$ admits a formal separatrix at $p$ which is tangent to the $z$-axis;